Andy-Osborne/Recipe-Workshop/testing.md

       - No issues were discovered in this functionality.

-- Salting and Hashing of Password
+- Salting and Hashing of Password:

   - All passwords submitted are salted and hashed through the use of the ``passlib`` library.
 I verified that any passwords that have been submitted to the database are hashed.